 The city of Rasnov is a quiet little provincial town, with not much going on but still with enough things to do for a few days.
-While the city makes a great one day trip from Brasov, I would highly recommend renting a car in Brasov and driving the 15 kilometres.
+While the city makes a great one day trip from Brasov, I would highly recommend renting a car in Brasov and driving the 15 kilometers.
 Spend a couple of days in Rasnov and check all the 5 things to do in Rasnov from this article.

-The city has a few pretty streets with colourful houses so take a short walking tour of the old town.
+The city has a few pretty streets with colorful houses so take a short walking tour of the old town.
 Stay at the fancy Radsor Hotel and admire the Hollywood sign at the top of the hill.
 Hike to the Citadel and admire the views over the city.
 Have some fun at Dino Park and discover the Valea Cetatii Cave.
 Drive to Zarnesti town and learn more about the rescued bears from Libearty Bear Sanctuary Zarnesti.

-This fancy-looking hotel in the centre of the town is the perfect choice for spending a couple of nights in Rasnov.
-It is modern and chic, well maintained and very welcoming.
-Check out the accommodation here!
+The fancy-looking hotel located in the middle of the town is the perfect choice for spending a couple of nights in Rasnov.
+Almost all of the rooms are overlooking the Citadel, and it truly offers a 4-star experience.
+Classy and sassy, modern and chic, well maintained and very welcoming, everything to make your stay memorable!

 Once at the top, follow the path to the entrance and ticket office.
 It is a self-guided walk through the outer wall and gates and into the inner courtyard area.
 You can let your mind go free and imagine how people lived when the Citadel was operational.
 It is a reasonably well-preserved site with some small souvenir shops and a beautiful panoramic view of Rasnov and the surrounding mountains.

-Note: The Rasnov Citadel is going through renovation works throughout 2020 and 2021 so you can’t go inside, but a hike up to the fortress and a walk outside the walls is still a good idea.
+Note: The Rasnov Citadel is going through renovation works throughout 2020 and 2021, so you can’t go inside, but a hike up to the fortress and a walk outside the walls is still a good idea.

 The best place to spend an exciting day with your children is Dino Park, the largest dinosaur theme park in East Europe.
 Children and adults walk through a beautiful forest on a historical route where they encounter more than 100 dinosaurs and other prehistoric animals that lived on this territory.
 By encounter, I mean dinosaurs reproduced in original size, on a 1 to 1 scale.
 And they also meet Seismosaurus, the biggest dinosaur that ever lived on our planet.

 The walk takes around one hour and can be entertaining for children and adults as well.
-You can spend more time in the park since there is also an entertaining area with cinemas, a playground for kids, a small volcano that simulates a small earthquake, a gift shop, a zip line and a museum.
+You can spend more time in the park since there is also an entertaining area with cinemas, a playground for kids, a small volcano that simulates a small earthquake, a gift shop, a zip line, and a museum.

 Park your car near the road and walk 400 meters, about 20 minutes, on a marked path through an old forest.
 At the cave entry, buy your ticket for the 30 minutes guided tour.
 The entrance is permitted only with a guide, twice an hour, so you’ll have to wait until one is available.
-Although the tour is offered in the Romanian language, the guide will take the time to translate it to English and answer everyone’s questions.
+Although the tour is offered in the Romanian language, the guide will take the time to translate it into English and answer everyone’s questions.

 The cave allows a short tourist route, clear and easy to access.
 Inside you will be amazed by the beautiful calcite formations and white arches.
 When you reach the Big Room, a 20 meters high and 2.500 square meters room, the guide will turn off the lights to experience absolute darkness.

-5. VISIT the LIBEARTY BEAR SANCTUARY ZARNESTI, the largest brown bear sanctuary in the world
+Visit the LIBEARTY BEAR SANCTUARY ZARNESTI, the largest brown bear sanctuary in the world

 RELATED: Libearty Bear Sanctuary Zarnesti: http://bearsanctuary.com/libearty-bear-sanctuary or https://millionsoffriends.org/en/libearty/visit-the-sanctuary